DavidNix/XML2CoreData/README.md

 # XML to Core Data
 When an XML schema and Core Data schema are mirrored:  Parses an XML file, creates NSManagedObjects, and adds them to your Core Data store.

+All in the background so it minimally affects your UI.

 A visual explanation of the XML Schema.

     <?xml version= "1.0" encoding="UTF8"?>